Las Posadas Food Review: Epcot Holidays Festival

 What does that have to do with a review of the Las Posadas Holiday Kitchen?
 This, and every other recent Mexico booth at Epcot festivals, is basically the anti-Taco Bell.
 Food masquerading as something more than it is, bland as can be, and uninteresting to boot.

-Here’s what’s on the food menu at the Las Posadas Holiday Kitchen for 2018:
+Here’s what’s on the food menu at the Las Posadas Holiday Kitchen:

 Now our photos and reviews of each item…

 Enchilada de Pollo con Mole – If you’re looking for a slightly cheesy, vaguely corn tasting dish with chicken, choose this.